huannvictor/oneBitCode-TicTacToe/README.md

 To see the result [click here](https://huannvictor.github.io/oneBitCode-TicTacToe/) to go to the deployed page or feel free to clone this repo.

-# The logic designed to accomplish this was:
+# The logic designed to accomplish this:

 # Techs
 - HTML5